 Kepler’s First Law of Planetary Motion, which also applies to binary star systems, states that the orbit of a celestial body about another is an ellipse, with the barycenter at one of the two foci.
 This means most binary stars don’t move in perfect circles around the barycenter.
 The elongation of their elliptical orbits is termed ‘eccentricity’.
 A higher eccentricity indicates a more elongated orbit, while an eccentricity of 0 would mean a perfectly circular orbit.
 This can cause the apparent angle and separation of a double star to change over years or centuries as they move about in their orbits.

-The time it takes for a star in a binary system to complete one full orbit around the barycenter is its orbital period.
-Kepler’s Third Law of Planetary Motion tells us that the square of the orbital period of a binary system is directly proportional to the cube of the semi-major axis of its orbit (the average distance between the stars).
-Hence, binary stars closer together will have a shorter orbital period than those further apart.
+The time it takes for a star in a binary system to complete one full orbit around the barycenter is called its orbital period.
+Binary stars closer together will have a shorter orbital period than those further apart.

 How many stars can orbit each other at a time?

 The below table provides some approximate statistics for the frequency of multiple-star systems observed in our own Milky Way galaxy.

 |Frequency (Low Est)